In decades past, the most popular uses for chia seeds were growing them on clay figurines.

 Why?
 Supposedly for “safety purposes” and extending shelf-life, since it kills the vegetable/fruit, and hence, stops its natural ripening process.

-Sure, irradiation destroys E. coli, but it can destroy vitamins A, the B-complex, C, E, and beta-carotene (2).
+Sure, irradiation destroys E. coli, but it can destroy vitamins such as A, the B-complex, C, E, and beta-carotene (2).

 Contrary to popular belief, omega fatty acids aren’t always good for you!